How to invest during a market panic

 #6 Actively trade safe-haven asset classes in a market panic

 During a market panic, or stock market crash, there tends to be heightened volatility as more individuals are forced into the market to exit investments or rebalance portfolios.
 Some traders attempt to capitalise on this volatility by actively trading safe-haven asset classes.
-Below is an example of a possible trading strategy on Gold CFDs which can be traded commission-free with Admiral Markets.
+Below is an example of a possible trading strategy on Gold CFDs which can be traded commission-free with Admirals.

 Gold CFD trading strategy

 The MACD and moving averages are two popular trading indicators that help to identify the short-term and long-term trend of the market.
 The MACD also provides several different types of trading signals.
 Here is what both of the indicators look like on the one-hour chart of Gold:

 Source: Admirals MetaTrader 5 Supreme Edition, Gold, H1 - Data range: from 28 February 2020 to 21 March 2020, accessed on 21 March 2020 at 3:28 pm GMT. - Please note: Past performance is not a reliable indicator of future results.

 The above hourly price chart of Gold can seem overwhelming to beginner traders.
 This is why a strategy is important when trading as it helps to streamline the process of information to make more effective trading decisions.
 Before we look at the rules, you can add on the moving average and MACD indicators by following these steps: